bit-bots/TORSO_21_dataset/README.md

-## TORSO-21 Dataset :Typical Objects in RoboCup Soccer 2021
+## TORSO-21 Dataset: Typical Objects in RoboCup Soccer 2021

 This repository contains the scripts for the Hamburg Bit-Bots Vision Dataset 2021.